laristra/flecsi/developer/CI.md

 Since Docker can integrate with tools like Travis-CI and GitHub, developers can submit code in GitHub, test the code and automatically trigger a build using Travis-CI, and once the image is completed successfully, images can be added to Docker registries.
 This streamlines the process, saves time on build and set up processes, all while allowing developers to run tests in parallel and automate them so that they can continue to work on other projects while tests are being run.

+In our case, instead of Heroku, we have DockerHub.
 ![branchWorkflow](travis-workflow.png)

 ## Setup Github with Travis-CI